Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Back to John P. Pedersen on the "Ships starting with J" page.

 The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "19 Oslo-skips historie under verdenskrigen, fra April 1940 til krigens slutt i 1945" (The Story of 19 Oslo ships during the World War, from April 1940 until the End of the War in 1945) which covers ships under Halfdan Ditlev-Simonsen & Co., O. Ditlev-Simonsen jr., Sverre Ditlev-Simonsen & Co., John P. Pedersen & Søn, Helmer Staubo & Co. and is based on the diaries and logs of 19 ships.
 Copy of the Maritime Hearings report and Canadian Radio Operator's report as well as crew list received from his son.
 Misc. others for cross checking info, incl.
-"Axis Submarine Successes of World War Two", Jürgen Rohwer, "The World's Merchant Fleets 1939", Roger W. Jordan, and "Convoy Rescue Ships 1940-1945" and "The Allied Convoy System" by Arnold Hague, as well as E-mails from visitors to my site, as mentioned within above text.
+"Axis Submarine Successes of World War Two", Jürgen Rohwer, "The World's Merchant Fleets 1939", Roger W. Jordan, "Convoy Rescue Ships 1940-1945" and "The Allied Convoy System" by Arnold Hague, as well as E-mails from visitors to my site, as mentioned within above text.

 Be